LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-with-liveperson-ai.md

 1. In [Intent Builder](intent-builder-overview.html), create the [domain](intent-builder-domains.html) and the [intents](intent-builder-intents.html) therein.
 2. In Knowledge Base:
     1. Add the CMS knowledge base.
 During this step, you’ll specify the domain that you created in step 1.
     2. In the CMS knowledge base that you added, associate each article with an intent in the domain.
-Then [train](knowledge-base-common-common-tasks.html#train-a-knowledge-base) the articles to match consumer utterances, and [test](knowledge-base-common-common-tasks.html#test-user-input) with the Debugger tool.
-The latter simulates a Knowledge Base integration within a bot.
+Then [train](knowledge-base-common-common-tasks.html#train-a-knowledge-base) the articles to match consumer utterances.
 3. In Conversation Builder, [add a Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot and test.

 {: .important}